 As a result, there is not much forwards or backwards compatibility, even within the same brand.
 Such restrictions aren’t limited to shifters and derailleurs, either; they can also affect the rest of the drivetrain as well as the brakes.
 This makes for an amount of enforced redundancy, much to the displeasure of at least some buyers.
 However, the major manufacturers maintain that it is a necessary byproduct of their ongoing R&D efforts.

-As a general concept, then, there is very little interchangeability amongst groupset components.
+As a general concept, then, there is very little interchangeability amongst groupset components, which is something any shopper should keep in mind when selecting the parts for a custom road bike build.
 This is especially true when comparing one manufacturer with another, but it can also also apply to different levels of components from the one brand.
 Nevertheless, it is possible to mix some parts, so here’s a look at what will and won’t work for 10- and 11-speed road groupsets.

 A NOTE ON COMPATIBILITY